-While ProWood® lumber and products are safe for people and animals, and earth friendly, it's important to follow several tips when working with any treated wood, including ProWood lumber:
+ProWood® lumber and products are safe for people and animals, and earth friendly.
+ProWood is also a beautiful, safe option for planter boxes and garden beds.
+ProWood is a superior lumber product, but it's important to follow several tips when working with any treated wood, including ProWood lumber:

 - Only use ProWood that is visibly clean and free of surface residue for patios, decks and walkways.